Valie Export: 1980s to 2020s

 In 2016, the city of Linz acquired her archive and opened a research center devoted to her work.

 Bard College hosted an exhibition centered around Export's 1977 film Unsichtbare Gegner in 2016.
-The show featured work by Export as well as artists for whom Export's art "blew open doors: Lorna Simpson, K8 Hardy, Hito Steyerl, Trisha Donnelly and Emily Jacir, among others."
+The show featured work by Export as well as artists for whom Export's art "blew open doors: Lorna Simpson, K8 Hardy, Hito Steyerl, Trisha Donnelly and Emily Jacir, among others".

-In 2019, Export won the Roswitha Haftmann Prize of £120,000, which is "Europe's largest single-award art prize."
+In 2019, Export won the Roswitha Haftmann Prize of £120,000, which is "Europe's largest single-award art prize".

 Russia's war against Ukraine

-In February 2023, Export was among the 69 Erstunterzeichner*innen of the Manifest für Frieden, an online petition initiated by Sahra Wagenknecht and Alice Schwarzer calling on Chancellor Olaf Scholz to halt further arms deliveries to Ukraine and seek a negotiated peace settlement.
+In February 2023, Export was among the 69 Erstunterzeichner*innen of the Manifest für Frieden, an online petition initiated by Sahra Wagenknecht and Alice Schwarzer calling on German Chancellor Olaf Scholz to halt further arms deliveries to Ukraine and seek a negotiated peace settlement.
+As early as March 2023, she stated that she would no longer sign the manifesto, because it had been and continued to be misused.

+Death

+Export died in Vienna on 14 May 2026, three days before her 86th birthday.